Kristopher-Ray/polaris-us.org/content/updates/‘walzing’-to-war.md

 * He opposed legislation to deport criminal alien gang members and lauded sanctuary cities.
 * He and Kamala called Trump’s border wall a “waste” but now feature it in campaign ads.

-###### ***Bottom Line: Walz and Kamala can’t be trusted to restore order and defend our homeland.***
+***Bottom Line: Walz and Kamala can’t be trusted to restore order and defend our homeland.***

-Claim: They’ll “restore U.S. leadership” abroad and defend America’s values.
-Reality: Walz has never met an authoritarian regime he didn’t like.\
+**Claim: They’ll “restore U.S. leadership” abroad and defend America’s values.**

+* **Reality: Walz has never met an authoritarian regime he didn’t like.**\
-→ After meeting Syria’s Assad, Walz opposed military action despite his chemical weapons use.
+  After meeting Syria’s Assad, Walz opposed military action despite his chemical weapons use.
+* He was a legislative ally of Cuba’s Castro regime, co-sponsoring a bill to repeal the embargo.Walz backed the 2011 Iraq and 2021 Afghanistan withdrawals, fueling terrorist resurgences.
+* He tried to prevent U.S. forces from hitting dozens of terrorist groups by repealing AUMFs.

+***Bottom Line: Authoritarians and despots had few greater friends in Congress than Tim Walz.***

+###### **Tim Walz’s national security record is more than weird–it’s dangerous.
+He has earned an F in national security.
+Kamala and Walz’s ideas will leave America waltzing toward weakness and war, and our enemies know it.**